mary435/MLA_Dashboard/README.md

 1. Connect to the MLA API.
 Follow these [steps](How_api_connect.md).

+> Alternatively if you don't want to connect to the api, you can use the files I download from the api to my repository in the data folder.
+And instead of deploying the etl_web_to_gcs_bq.py file to prefect, load this alternative that reads the files locally and loads into bigquery: elt_local_to_bq.py.

 2. Activate your environment and install the [requirements](requirements.txt).
 ```
 conda activate mla_dashboard